JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ## Model-based framework for nonsmooth methods

 In Julia, \eqref{eq:nlp} can be solved using [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), which implements splitting schemes and  line-search–based methods [@stella-themelis-sopasakis-patrinos-2017;@themelis-stella-patrinos-2017].
-Among others, the **PANOC** [@stella-themelis-sopasakis-patrinos-2017] solver takes a step along a direction $d$, which depends on the gradient of $f$ modified by a L-BFGS Quasi-Newton approximation, followed by proximal steps on the nonsmooth part $h$.
+Among others, the **PANOC** [@stella-themelis-sopasakis-patrinos-2017] solver takes a step along a direction $d$, which depends on the gradient of $f$ modified by a L-BFGS Quasi-Newton approximation, followed by proximal steps on $h$.

 By contrast, [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) focuses on model-based trust-region and quadratic regularization methods, which typically require fewer evaluations of $f$ and its gradient than first-order line search methods, at the expense of more evaluations of proximal operators [@aravkin-baraldi-orban-2022].
-However, each proximal computation is inexpensive for numerous commonly used choices of $h$, such as separable penalties and bound constraints (see examples below), so that the overall approach is efficient for large-scale problems.
+However, each proximal computation is inexpensive for numerous commonly used choices of $h$, such as separable penalties and bound constraints, so that the overall approach is efficient for large-scale problems.

-RegularizedOptimization.jl provides a consistent API to formulate optimization problems and apply different solvers.
+RegularizedOptimization.jl provides an API to formulate optimization problems and apply different solvers.
-It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers)  [@jso] ecosystem, an academic organization for nonlinear optimization software development, testing, and benchmarking.
+It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers)  [@jso] ecosystem.

 The smooth objective $f$ can be defined via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) [@orban-siqueira-nlpmodels-2020], which provides a standardized Julia API for representing nonlinear programming (NLP) problems.

 The nonsmooth term $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of regularizers and indicators of simple sets.

-With $f$ and $h$ modeled as discussed above, the companion package [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl) provides a straightforward way to pair them into a *Regularized Nonlinear Programming Model*
+With $f$ and $h$ modeled, the companion package [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl) provides a way to pair them into a *Regularized Nonlinear Programming Model*

 ```julia
 reg_nlp = RegularizedNLPModel(f, h)
 ```

-They can also be paired into a *Regularized Nonlinear Least Squares Model* if $f(x) = \tfrac{1}{2} \|F(x)\|^2$ for some residual $F: \mathbb{R}^n \to \mathbb{R}^m$, as would be the case with the **LM** and **LMTR** solvers.
+They can also be paired into a *Regularized Nonlinear Least Squares Model* if $f(x) = \tfrac{1}{2} \|F(x)\|^2$ for some residual $F: \mathbb{R}^n \to \mathbb{R}^m$, in the case of the **LM** and **LMTR** solvers.

 ```julia
 reg_nls = RegularizedNLSModel(f, h)
 ```

-RegularizedProblems.jl also provides a set of instances commonly used in data science and in the nonsmooth optimization literature, where several choices of $f$ can be paired with various nonsmooth terms $h$.
+RegularizedProblems.jl also provides a set of instances commonly used in data science and in the nonsmooth optimization, where several choices of $f$ can be paired with various nonsmooth terms $h$.
-This design makes for a convenient source of reproducible problem instances for testing and benchmarking the solvers in [RegularizedOptimization.jl](https://www.github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).
+This design makes for a convenient source of reproducible problem instances for benchmarking the solvers in [RegularizedOptimization.jl](https://www.github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

 ## Support for both exact and approximate Hessian